Taiwan Itinerary: 2 Perfect Weeks in Taiwan

 Taipei has a fantastic selection of accommodation options, but staying near an MRT stop is highly encouraged.
 Search the best hotels in Taipei here.

-To make the most of your time in Taipei, opt to sleep in Ximending, Xinyi, Daan, or near the central station.
+To make the most of your time in Taipei, sleep in Ximending, Xinyi, Daan, or near the central station.
 All of these areas are well connected to transit options and many of the top sights in Taipei.

 Here are some of the best picks near Taipei Main Station: